Skip to content

 Your plugin will need several database migrations to integrate with MPM:

-b.
-Create and Publish Plugin Tables
+a.
+Create Plugin Tables

 bash